mdn/content/files/en-us/web/javascript/reference/global_objects/array/index.md

 This section provides some examples of common array operations in JavaScript.

+> [!NOTE]
-> **Note:** If you're not yet familiar with array basics, consider first reading [JavaScript First Steps: Arrays](/en-US/docs/Learn/JavaScript/First_steps/Arrays), which [explains what arrays are](/en-US/docs/Learn/JavaScript/First_steps/Arrays#what_is_an_array), and includes other examples of common array operations.
+> If you're not yet familiar with array basics, consider first reading [JavaScript First Steps: Arrays](/en-US/docs/Learn/JavaScript/First_steps/Arrays), which [explains what arrays are](/en-US/docs/Learn/JavaScript/First_steps/Arrays#what_is_an_array), and includes other examples of common array operations.

 ### Create an array